coryetzkorn/state-svg-defs/README.md

 Easy!

 ## Credit
 The original icons were [designed by ProPublica](https://github.com/propublica/stateface) and provided as an icon font.
 I simply converted them to the (more modern) svgdefs format.
 Kudos to ProPublica for the original work!

+United States territory SVGs from [Wiki Commons](https://commons.wikimedia.org/wiki/File:Blank_USA,_w_territories.svg)